swaldman/quick-and-dirty-token-overview/README.md

 #### Deploy and interact on ropsten

 Before you can deploy contracts defined in this package, you will need to get some Ropsten test ether from a faucet.
 Try or https://blog.b9lab.com/when-we-first-built-our-faucet-we-deployed-it-on-the-morden-testnet-70bfbf4e317e (I recommend "script ninja mode") or https://faucet.ropsten.be.
 Use the account you created on startup.
-If you have forgotten it, you can use...
+If you have forgotten it, try...
 ```
 sbt:quick-and-dirty-token-overview> ethKeystoreList
 ```